djpilot802/INTL/README.md

 1. Ensure that you're logged into Zoom on your webbrowser.
 2. Select the zoom folder or in the cmd cd/Desktop/Projects/intl/zoom
 3. Run the python file! cmd python zoom_login.py
+4. This will launch the meeting if you're logged in, and open the INTL script and daily reflection.

 ## Completed